N - The Guru Granth Sahib Dictionary | Glossary

 name; reputation, fame, greatness.

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, accusative case; masculine, singular.

-Etymology: Old Panjabi/Old Marathi/Rajasthani/Sindhi - nāu; Old Marwari/Marathi - nāv; Kashmiri - nām/nāv; Prakrit - ṇām; Sanskrit - nāman (नामन् - name, a word denoting a name, person, place, thing, etc.).
+Etymology : Old Panjabi/Old Marathi/Rajasthani/Sindhi - nāu; Old Marwari/Marathi - nāv; Kashmiri - nām/nāv; Prakrit - ṇām; Sanskrit - nāman (नामन् - name, a word denoting a name, person, place, thing, etc.).

-Grammar: noun, nominative case; feminine, singular.
+Grammar : noun, nominative case; masculine, singular.

 naümī